-- CA requirements apply to the KED and to the DDS - RA requirements apply to the KRA and KRA automated systems - RA requirements apply to the KRO and KRO automated systems, when the KRO has privileged access to the KED
+- CA requirements apply to the KED and to the DDS - RA requirements apply to the Key Recovery Agent (KRA) and KRA automated systems

 1.3.6.1 Key Escrow Database

 The KED is defined as the function, system, or subsystem that maintains the key escrow repository and responds to key registration requests.
 The KED also responds to key recovery requests from two or more KRAs or self-recovery by a current subscriber.